Cecil B. Moore: Career

-Moore's fiery rhetoric and confrontational style helped him cultivate a working-class constituency which enabled him to run independent black political campaigns outside the white establishment and traditional middle-class black networks.
-In 1967, he ran an unsuccessful campaign for mayor and in 1975, Moore sought the Fifth District seat on the Philadelphia City Council, after incumbent Councilwoman Ethel D. Allen announced she would vacate the seat, and seek re-election to an at-large seat.
+Moore's fiery rhetoric and confrontational style helped him cultivate a working-class constituency, which enabled him to run independent black political campaigns outside the white establishment and traditional middle-class black networks.
+In 1967, he ran an unsuccessful campaign for mayor, and in 1975, Moore sought the Fifth District seat on the Philadelphia City Council, after incumbent Councilwoman Ethel D. Allen announced she would vacate the seat, and seek re-election to an at-large seat.
 Moore would go on to win the election.
 As Moore was nearing the end of his first term, attorney John Street announced his intention to challenge Moore for his seat in the 1979 election.
 While Moore was, by that time, in failing health, he initially vowed to see-off the challenge from Street.
 However, he died of a heart attack in 1979 before the May primary.
 Street went on to win the election, and quelled some of the tensions over his original challenge to Moore by sponsoring a bill to rename the former Columbia Avenue in Moore's honor.

 Over time, appreciation for Moore has grown beyond the working poor with whom he long enjoyed popularity, and he is cited as a pivotal figure in the fields of social justice and race relations.

+In popular culture

+Moore is portrayed by Peter Jay Fernandez in the 2019 Martin Scorsese film The Irishman.